Downe House School Review: Fees, Rankings And More

 Register your daughter

-Downe House School always encourages candidates to come and visit us so they can see school life for themselves.
-After this, the next step is to register candidates by completing the online registration form and transferring their registration fees.
+The team at Downe House encourages candidates to come and visit them so they can see school life for themselves.
+After the tour, the next step of registration is to complete the online registration form and transferring their registration fees.

 Assessment Days